lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 This is where the lifecycle of an object begins.
 For non-trivially constructible types this implies a placement new of the object on the placement memory and for trivially constructible types, any memory write operation on the object's placement memory.

 The object's placement memory address **MUST** be sized to _at least_ the object's size and the object placement address within the memory **MUST** be aligned to a multiple of the object's alignment.
-If an object is constructed at a memory location not properly sized for it, it can lead to Undefined Behaviour (out-of-bound reads).
+If an object is constructed at a memory location not properly sized for it, it can lead to Undefined Behavior (out-of-bound reads).
 Non-suitably aligned placement memory can lead to unaligned read & writes (undefined behavior, which on some CPU architectures can crash your application with a `SIGILL` or just lead to degraded performance).
-Reading an uninitialized/non-constructed object is Undefined Behaviour and catastrophic.
+Reading an uninitialized/non-constructed object is Undefined Behavior and catastrophic.

 Placement-new serves some important purposes: